hbrysiewicz/hbrysiewicz.github.io/_posts/2014-10-14-ember-bootstrap-sass-summernote.md

 <img src='/assets/img/ember-cli-bootstrap-comment.png' width='100%'>

 I chose to stick to vanilla <a href='http://getbootstrap.com'>Bootstrap</a> for this solution.
 There are a few packaged modules out there specifically for <a href='http://www.ember-cli.com/'>Ember-CLI</a> but I have yet to find one that <strong>just works</strong>.
-To be clear this walkthrough will actually get Sass and Bootstrap working.
+This walkthrough will actually get Sass and Bootstrap-Sass working together.
+I'll also explain how to get the default <a href='http://getbootstrap.com/components/#glyphicons'>Bootstrap Glyphicons</a> pack working as well as how to add the <a href='http://fortawesome.github.io/Font-Awesome/'>FontAwesome</a> icon pack.

 ### New Ember-CLI Application